egonSchiele/contracts.ruby/TUTORIAL.md

 contracts.ruby comes with a lot of builtin contracts, including:

-    Num, Pos, Neg, Any, None, Or, Xor, And, Not, RespondsTo, Send, IsA, ArrayOf
+    Num, Pos, Neg, Any, None, Or, Xor, And, Not, RespondTo, Send, IsA, ArrayOf

 To see all the builtin contracts and what they do, check out the [rdoc](http://rubydoc.info/gems/contracts/Contracts).